Ball State is home to 31 fraternities and sororities:

 - 12 fraternities governed by the Interfraternity Council

-- seven governed by the National Pan-Hellenic Association
+- 8 chapters (4 fraternities and 4 sororities) governed by the National Pan-Hellenic Council

 - 11 sororities governed by the Panhellenic Association

-Operating as part of the Division of Student Affairs, we in the Office of Greek Life work closely with our fraternities and sororities to develop men and women academically, personally, and professionally by:
+Operating as part of the Division of Student Affairs, we in the Office of Fraternity and Sorority Life work closely with our fraternities and sororities to develop men and women academically, personally, and professionally by:

 - fostering an environment that expects, encourages, and rewards academic success